 - Fold the flour mixture and the milk mixture alternately into the egg mixture and pour the batter into a greased ovenproof dish.

 - Bake the pudding for about 45 minutes, or until a knife inserted in the center comes out clean.

-- Meanwhile, place the cream, butter, sugar and sherry into a saucepan and stir over moderate heat until the butter has melted and the sugar has dissolved.
+- Meanwhile, place the cream, butter, sugar and Amarula into a saucepan and stir over moderate heat until the butter has melted and the sugar has dissolved.
 Do not allow the mixture to boil.

 - Remove the pudding from the oven, pierce it in a number of places with a skewer and pour the hot sauce over it immediately.